Shapedsundew9/binary-history-buffer/README.md

+# Binary History Buffers

+Binary history buffers record the state of a binary variable efficiently.
+There are 3 types implemented trading off memory usage for accuracy:

+.
+Binary History Buffer, bhb: Stores a fixed length recent history or infinite history of states with no compression or loss.
+.
+Binary History Buffer Z, bhbz: Reduces fidelity of older history to reduce storage costs.
+.
+Binary History Buffer Log2, bhbl2: A specialised use case where the relative weight of history bits reduces at 2<sup>-x</sup>.

+Each class implements the same interface:

 # Binary History Buffer Log2 (BHBL2)

 BHB record the state history of a binary variable at reducing fidelity as the history ages.
 The primary use